 View and request appointments.

 It is the policy of CommuniHealth Services to treat all patient information confidentially.
 This includes patient records and conversations.
 We will investigate any reported violations of this policy.
-If you have any questions, please ask a patient access clerk for information.
-We make every effort to provide our patients with an environment that is safe, private, and respectful of our patient’s needs.
-If you have a complaint about our services, facilities or staff, we want to hear from you.
+Please ask a patient access clerk for information if you have any questions.
+We make every effort to provide our patients with an environment that is safe, private, and respectful of our patient's needs.
+We want to hear from you if you have a complaint about our services, facilities, or staff.
 We will do everything we can to see that your experience with us is professional in every way.

 ISSUES OF CARE

 CommuniHealth Services is committed to your participation in care decisions.
 As a patient, you have the right to ask questions and receive answers regarding the course of clinical care recommended by any of our health providers, including discontinuing care.
 We urge you to follow the healthcare directions given to you by our providers.
-However, if you have any doubts or concerns, or if you question the care prescribed by our providers, please ask.
+However, if you have any doubts or concerns or questions about the care prescribed by our providers, please ask.

 - The patient has the right to receive information related to their healthcare from health providers and to discuss the benefits, risks, and costs of appropriate treatment alternatives.
 Patients should receive guidance from their health providers as to the optimal course of action.
 Patients are also entitled to obtain copies or summaries of their medical records, to have their questions answered, to be advised of potential conflicts of interest that their health providers might have, and to receive independent professional opinions.